 \subsection{South Pole Telescope}

-The \SPT\ data used in this analysis correspond to the \SPTg\ D1 data set, which includes observations from 2019 and 2020 of the \SPTg\ Main field, covering the 95, 150, and 220\,GHz frequency bands.
-The data released include $TT$ band powers that span the angular-multipole range $400 < \ell < 3000$, and $TE$/$EE$ bandpowers that cover $400 < \ell < 4000$.
-The cross-frequency spectra are binned into bandpowers of width $\Delta\ell = 50$ \citep[][hereafter \citetalias{Camphuis:2025}]{Camphuis:2025}.
-The likelihood implementation used in this work has been validated against the official \texttt{candl} likelihood up to machine precision.
+The \SPT\ data used in this analysis correspond to the \SPTg\ D1 dataset, which includes 2019 and 2020 observations of the \SPTg\ Main field and covers the 95, 150, and 220\,GHz frequency bands.
+The data released include $TT$ band powers that span the angular-multipole range $400 < \ell < 3000$ and $TE$/$EE$ band powers that cover $400 < \ell < 4000$.
+The cross-frequency spectra are binned into band powers of width $\Delta\ell = 50$ \citep[][hereafter \citetalias{Camphuis:2025}]{Camphuis:2025}.
+We validated the likelihood implementation used in this work against the official \texttt{candl} likelihood up to machine precision.